 Over the past 20 years Karralika has expanded its programs and services reaching clients in our residential facilities, justice system and in the community with education, counselling and support.

-In 2011 ADFACT change its name to Karralika Programs Inc. and in 2018 we strengthened the voice of those who have experienced our services by establishing our Consumer Advisory Body.
+In 2011, ADFACT changed its name to Karralika Programs Inc. and in 2018 we strengthened the voice of those who have experienced our services by establishing our Consumer Advisory Body.

 In recent years we have expanded our services into NSW with funding to reach young people in Wagga and the South Coast and in 2021 we became part of a consortium in NSW supporting the development of strong partnerships amongst community organisations, local service providers and government agencies to prevent and reduce the harm associated with the use of alcohol and other drugs.